(keep reading to learn what happened)

 So – while 38th Floor Bar’s rescue was originally a success, 38th Floor Bar is now officially closed.

-As of late 2022, the old 38th Floor Bar San Mateo location remains empty and still has some of the 38th Floor Bar signage out front.
+As of late 2022, the old 38th Floor Bar San Mateo location remained empty and still had some of the 38th Floor Bar signage out front.

 Below, you can see an image of the Google Street View from November 2021: